glitchassassin/lackey/README.md

 #### Installing Tesseract OCR ####

 OCR features are dependent upon a third-party utility, Tesseract OCR.
 Installation instructions for your platform [can be found here](https://github.com/tesseract-ocr/tesseract/wiki).
-As long as the tesseract executable is in your path, the OCR features should work.
+On some platforms, you may need to manually add the Tesseract folder to your PATH.

 ### General ###